 Handwriting - the forming of letters while saying the sounds

 The children are taught to decode for reading, which means they translate the letter symbols into sounds when reading.
 For spellings, they must learn to encode where they start with the sounds and must turn them into the printed word.

-The videos below show the sound cards we use in school.
-You can see the letter, the associated picture prompt and here the sounds that are taught.
+The videos below show the cards we use in school to teach and revise the sounds.
+You can see the letter, the associated picture prompt and hear the sounds that are taught.

 The support our parents give with reading is greatly valued and we know they enjoy reading to their child as well as hearing their child make large gains in their reading progress.